On the Best Uniform Polynomial Approximation to the Checkmark Function: Introduction

+An interesting aspect of the error function $E_n(\alpha)$ as $\alpha$ varies from $-1$ to $1$ is that it develops what we call {\it V-shapes}.
+We say $E_n(\alpha)$ has a V-shape on the domain interval $[a,b]$ if there is a $c \in (a,b)$ such that $E_n(\alpha)$ is linear and decreasing on $[a,c]$, linear and increasing on $[c,b]$, and continuous on $[a,b].$ If $[a,b]$ is a {\it maximal} such interval, then we call the portion of the graph of $E_n(\alpha)$ over $[a,b]$ a V-shape, and we call the points $(a,E_n(a)),(b, E_n(b))$ in the graph of $E_n(\alpha)$ the {\it endpoints of the V-shape}.
+The point $(c,E_n(c))$ we call the {\it tip of the V-shape}.
+By a slight abuse of terminology we will also use the term {\it V-shape} in reference to the domain alone (instead of the graph).
+For instance, we might say $[a,b]$ is a V-shape, whose endpoints are $a,b$, and whose tip is $c$.

-Another important result previously established in \cite[Theorem 2]{DLT} asserts that for values of $\alpha$ close to $+1$ (or similarly to $-1$, by the symmetry of the problem), say $\alpha \in (\alpha_3,1]$, the error function $E_n(\alpha)$ can be described in terms of the classical Chebyshev polynomials.
-And for a contiguous range of values $\alpha \in [\alpha_1,\alpha_3]$, the graph of $E_n(\alpha)$ has a V-shape.
-This means that for some $\alpha_2 \in (\alpha_1, \alpha_3)$, $E_n(\alpha)$ is decreasing and linear on $[\alpha_1, \alpha_2]$, increasing and linear on $[\alpha_2, \alpha_3],$ and continuous on $[\alpha_1, \alpha_3].$ The proof is based on the fact that for such range of values of $\alpha$, the domain endpoint $x=+1$ is a soft--endpoint, that is, the minimax polynomial for $f$ in $[-1,1]$ is also the minimax polynomial for intervals of the form $[-1, b]$, for $b \geq b_0$, with $b_0 < 1$.
+An important result previously established in \cite[Theorem 2]{DLT} asserts that for values of $\alpha$ close to $+1$ (or similarly to $-1$, by the symmetry of the problem), the error function $E_n(\alpha)$ can be described in terms of the classical Chebyshev polynomials.
+And if $(\alpha_3,1]$ is the largest interval on which this description by Chebyshev polynomials holds, then on a contiguous interval of values $\alpha \in [\alpha_1,\alpha_3]$, the graph of $E_n(\alpha)$ has a V-shape with tip $\alpha_2 \in (\alpha_1, \alpha_3).$ The proof is based on the fact that for such range of values of $\alpha$, the domain endpoint $x=+1$ is a soft--endpoint, that is, the minimax polynomial for $f$ in $[-1,1]$ is also the minimax polynomial for intervals of the form $[-1, b]$, for $b \geq b_0$, with $b_0 < 1$.
 This allows us to perform a simple linear transformation of the problem from which the existence of the V-shape arises.
 As noted in a Remark on p.
 154 of \cite{DLT} when the alternation set has $n+3$ points for some $\alpha$ then this $\alpha$ is a tip of a V-shape for $E_n(\alpha)$.
 In fact, on p.
 151 of \cite{DLT} it is conjectured that the number of such V-shapes is exactly $n-1$.
 Our Theorem \ref{thm:vshapes} below establishes this conjecture.

 The simplest nontrivial cases are those of $n=2$ and $n=3$, which were studied in \cite{DLT}.
 It is illustrative to review these.
 It is easy to plot $E_2(\alpha)$ and $E_3(\alpha)$ numerically as functions of $\alpha$, yielding Figure \ref{fig:2case}.